BR British Rail Crimson & Cream

 Tonbridge would appear highly improbable.

-workings left London Bridge on the ‘juice (being met by a locomotive at Redhill)
+diverted workings left London Bridge on the ‘juice (being met by a

-may have given the impression of batteries being used to those watching its
+locomotive at Redhill) may have given the impression of batteries being used to

 However, if any reader can provide robust confirmation to the